projectNEWM/newm-batcher-v1/README.md

 The batcher comes with a setup helper file, `setup.sh`.
 This file will check and download all required external binaries.
 It will create the python virtual environment and install the required modules.
 It is assume the cardano-node is already running and is fully-synced.

-After the setup is completed create the batcher and collateral keys then update the `config.yaml` file.
+After the setup is completed, create the batcher and collateral keys using the `keys/setup_keys.sh` script then update the `config.yaml` file.

 ### Required CLI Keys